FastAPI framework extension¶

 limit: 1

-In addition to these integrations, in each provides
+In addition to these relations, in each provides

 and requires

-block you may specify further integration endpoints, to integrate with
+block you may specify further relations, to integrate with

 requires: